Dr Hannah Bunting

 Hannah co-ordinates the delivery of the SMART Skills programme that provides students with training in data analysis and programming.
 Courses include Introduction to RStudio for Data Analysis and R-Fresher.
 They are run throughout the academic year and are open to every student.

 Hannah also engages with the media as part of her passion for science communication.
-She has worked for Sky News, appeared on BBC and Channel 4 television and several radio stations including BBC Devon, Coventry, Greatest Hits Radio and Heart Radio.
+She has worked for Sky News, appeared on BBC and ITV television, several radio stations including BBC Radio 5 Live, and international outlets such as ABC and France 24.

 You can find Hannah on twitter @_HannahBunting